Module java.xml

 False indicates that the parser's SymbolTable instance shall be reused during subsequent parse operations.

-false N/A No SAX 9
+false N/A No SAX Method 2 9

 [1] The full name of a property should be used to set the property.

 [2] A value "yes" indicates there is a corresponding System Property for the property, "no" otherwise.
+The name of the System Property is the same as that of the property.

 [3] The value must be exactly as listed in this table, case-sensitive.
 The value of the corresponding System Property is the String representation of the property value.
 If the type is boolean, the system property is true only if it is "true"; If the type is String, the system property is true only if it is exactly the same string representing the positive value (e.g. "yes" for xsltcIsStandalone); The system property is false otherwise.
 If the type is Integer, the value of the System Property is the String representation of the value (e.g. "64000" for entityExpansionLimit).